 Iran’s Revolutionary Guards Corps and Hamas have announced the killing of Hamas political leader Ismail Haniyeh in Tehran.
-This significant escalation deepens fears of an all-out war in the Middle East.
+Today’s steps raise concerns of an intensified military conflict in Middle East even if it involves limited strikes.

 Haniyeh, the second leader of an Iran-backed militant group reported assassinated recently, was a major figure for Hamas, heading its political operations while living overseas.
 Hamas accused Israel of targeting Haniyeh and his bodyguard in a “strike” on his Tehran residence after he attended the new Iranian president’s inauguration.